Screed: How long should you wait before laying your tiles or hardwood flooring?

 Anhydrite screed≤ 0.5%≤ 0.3%

-The plastic film test: quick, free, unofficial
+The plastic film test: quick, free, and unofficial

-Tiles: the most forgiving
+Tiling: the most forgiving option

-Parquet: the most demanding
+Hardwood: the most demanding option

-Vinyl and PVC: intermediate
+Vinyl and PVC: the middle ground

 Davide Chape logo icon representing the corporate identity.